Shades of Blue

 So, against a backdrop of Beatles-mania, funk, emerging disco, and left over doo-op, I was drawn to Heart, Jerry Rafferty, ZZ Top, The Doors, Roy Orbison, Van Morrison and most memorably ‘Pearl’ otherwise known as Janis Joplin who died the year I discovered her, and who (for me) was soon replaced by Stevie Nicks, but never forgotten.
 Janis Joplin, BB King and Bonnie Raitt were more like a religion to me, than music, a religion that began in those dark blues clubs and sultry piano bars my father loved.

-My tastes haven’t changed, only grown more eclectic now that I have seen the many different shades of blue my dad once explained.
+My tastes haven’t changed, only grown more eclectic now that I have traveled to those places dad longed for and seen the many different shades of blue he once described.
 Now I embrace music from my travels; Irish bars where a diverse and ever ready community show up at the local pub armed with instruments ready to play their hearts out at the drop of a hat.
-Or Spanish Flamingo; fingers afire with all the passion of a long, slow kiss – relevant rock, even some rap, always R & B and forever the timeless grace of Leonard Cohen’shard-earned, hard learned poetry.
+Or Spanish Flamingo; fingers afire with all the passion of a long, slow kiss – relevant rock, even some rap, always R & B and forever the timeless grace of Leonard Cohen’s hard-earned, hard learned poetry.
 Leonard’s poetry reminds me of that trapped man who was my father – my father who died at age 54 with his music, those deep aching blues still inside him.
 (Listen to Leonard’s Hallelujah)

 This is just a ‘tip of the ice-burg’ explanation for my granddaughter.